 Role of the Human Resource Recruitment Analyst

 A Human Resource recruitment analyst (HR analyst) will be assigned to facilitate the work of each recruitment committee for budgeted (.50 – 1.0 FTE) positions.
 The HR analyst will work most directly with the responsible administrator/manager and with the designated recruitment committee chairperson.
-The HR analyst shall facilitate and support the work of recruitment committees consistent with the recruitment process guidelines outlined in this procedure and consistent with the federal Uniform Guidelines for Employee Selection Procedures (insert link?
-How about http://www.eeoc.gov/policy/docs/factemployment_procedures.html).
+The HR analyst shall facilitate and support the work of recruitment committees consistent with the recruitment process guidelines outlined in this procedure and consistent with the federal Uniform Guidelines for Employee Selection Procedures.
 The HR analyst assigned to each committee is a recruitment process expert.
 The HR analyst has the discretion to attend all meetings of the recruitment committees they facilitate.

 Minimum Qualifications, Equivalencies and Preferences

 Minimum qualification requirements in vacancy announcements regarding educational, work or teaching experience shall be established with the goal of attracting the broadest possible pools of qualified applicants.
 Generally speaking, minimum qualifications for all faculty vacancy postings, including part-time faculty applicant pools, shall be based upon the minimum specifications for course certifications and/or discipline guidelines for faculty vacancies.
-Link to ASA course certification page(s).
+Please see ASA Course Certification resources.

 The minimum qualifications for classified positions shall be based upon the HR job classification guidelines that apply to the assignment.
 Minimum qualifications for management and administrative assignments shall be based upon applicable professional standards.
 Equivalent minimum requirements or preferences shall be allowed for a variety of vacancy announcements based upon education and experience directly related to the vacancy.
 Applicants are required to demonstrate in their application materials that their education and experience meet the minimum qualifications or equivalencies specified in vacancy posting notifications.